 We also measured, marked, and drilled for a couple of handles.
 Once the holes were drilled, we grabbed a set of wooden knobs from my stash and put them on the bottom.
 To make it unified, he used a soft white paint.
 Oh, and if you haven’t guessed yet, we’re turning the top into a footed serving tray.

 And of course, what’s a big brother supposed to do when little sister wants to join in the fun too?

 He’s so awesome, isn’t he?

 Okay, so we put two coats of the paint on, letting cure for an hour or so in between.
 Then, we both decided to add a little fun.
 Stencils for the win!!

-When the stenciling was dry, we did a topcoat of Gator Hide for a long-lasting and durable finish.
+When the stenciling was dry, we did a topcoat of poly for a long-lasting and durable finish.
 We’ll show you the end result in a minute.
 Hang with us!